Apocalypse Hotel: Production

-In 2020, Nabuhiro Takenaka, president of CygamesPictures, approached screenwriter Shigeru Murakoshi and told him that he wanted to make an anime about "an extraterrestrial life form coming to a hotel run by robots on an Earth where humanity has disappeared".
+In 2020, Nobuhiro Takenaka, president of CygamesPictures, approached screenwriter Shigeru Murakoshi and told him that he wanted to make an anime about "an extraterrestrial life form coming to a hotel run by robots on an Earth where humanity has disappeared".
 Murakoshi wrote an initial script based on this concept and came up with events that he thought would be interesting.
 He consulted with Sotaro Wada, who oversaw each episode script, and director Kana Shundo to receive their ideas and opinions.
 Shundo joined the project because of the concept and the original character designs by Izumi Takemoto.
-After reading a summary of the 12 episodes, he thought that the story was well-written and interesting.
+After reading a summary of the 12 episodes, she thought that the story was well-written and interesting.
 Shundo considered the character designs "nostalgic but not outdated".

 Takenaka was involved in the anime's production from the early stages and became production manager.
 He gave suggestions about the beginning and end of the story and came up with random ideas in scenario meetings.
 Takenaka described his own role as a "jokester".
 Although the story takes place in a post-apocalyptic world, Takenaka aimed to create an entertaining anime and wanted it to be interpreted by viewers as both sad and funny.
 In the early stages of production, Yachiyo was originally designed as an "emotionless" robot character who "made calm decisions".
 However, after researching advances in artificial intelligence and robots, the production team decided to make her thought patterns more human-like.
 Takenaka suggested adding "an unknown expansion function" to the character to make her more appealing.
 Shundo tried to envision Yachiyo not as a "moe character" but as a "working woman".

 Some scenes and characters were inspired by other popular films.
 The space scene in episode 7 was influenced by Gravity, Ponko's armored suit in episode 8 was inspired by Aliens, the scene in episode 10 where a door is broken with an axe references The Shining, and the corpse-hiding subplot in the same episode draws from The Trouble with Harry.
 Environment Checker Robot was created based on inspiration from TARS in Interstellar.

 The reason Ginza was chosen as the location for the Gingarou Hotel is that the area has traditions dating back to the Edo period, reflects Western cultural influences, and is located near Tokyo Bay.
 Thus, the production team also wanted to depict that, after the apocalypse, the sea level had risen.
 When they first created the story's scenario, a clock tower was considered as the hotel's location.
 For the "Ginza-ness," a symbolic building of Ginza was chosen as the hotel building, and the front of the Kabuki-za Theater was chosen as the hotel's onsen.
 The Ginza Wako department store was used as a model for the hotel.